 On April 16, 2021, the Company and Richard E. Uihlein entered into a debt financing arrangement whereby Mr. Uihlein loaned \$10,000,000 to Company.
-In consideration for the loan, the Company issued a convertible promissory note (the "April Note") in the principal amount of ten million dollars.
+In consideration for the loan, the Company issued a convertible promissory note (the "April 2021 Note") in the principal amount of ten million dollars.

-The April Note has a maturity date of April 16, 2025, is prepayable at the option of the Company in whole or in part at any time and is convertible into the Company's common stock at a conversion price equal to \$5.00 per share at the option of the noteholder.
-The April Note bears interest at the rate of two percent (2%) per annum, compounded annually.
-For the year ended December 31, 2021, approximately \$142,000 of interest expense was accrued and included with the principal in the financial statements.
+The April 2021 Note has a maturity date of April 16, 2025, is prepayable at the option of the Company in whole or in part at any time and is convertible into the Company's common stock at a conversion price equal to \$5.00 per share at the option of the noteholder.
+The April 2021 Note bears interest at the rate of two percent (2%) per annum, compounded annually with an effective interest rate of approximately 3%.
+For the years ended December 31, 2022 and 2021, approximately \$200,000 and \$142,000, respectively, of interest expense was accrued and included with the principal in the financial statements.

-The April Note also includes a contingent interest component that requires the Company to pay additional interest at a rate of two and one-half percent (2.5%) per quarter (10% per annum) (the "Additional Interest") beginning on the date of issuance of this Note and ending on the maturity date, provided however, that such payment is only required if and only if the noteholder elects to convert the entire balance of the April Note into the Company's common stock on or prior to maturity.
-As the contingent event is not based on creditworthiness, such feature is not clearly and closely related to the host instrument and accordingly must be bifurcated and recognized as a derivative liability and a debt discount on the April Note at its inception.
-The fair value of the contingent interest derivative liability was \$420,000 and \$495,000 at note inception (April 16, 2021) and December 31, 2021, respectively, and is recognized as a derivative liability in the consolidated balance sheet.
-The change in the fair value of the derivative liability from April 16, 2021 to December 31, 2021 of \$75,000 was charged to other expense for the period ended December 31, 2021.
-The amortization of the debt discount of \$420,000 recorded initially upon note inception of \$74,000 was recorded as additional interest expense for the for the year ended December 31, 2021.
+The April 2021 Note also includes a contingent interest component that requires the Company to pay additional interest at a rate of two and one-half percent (2.5%) per quarter (10% per annum) (the "Additional Interest") beginning on the date of issuance of this Note and ending on the maturity date, provided however, that such payment is only required if and only if the noteholder elects to convert the entire balance of the April 2021 Note into the Company's common stock on or prior to maturity.
+As the contingent event is not based on creditworthiness, such feature is not clearly and closely related to the host instrument and accordingly must be bifurcated and recognized as a derivative liability and a debt discount on the April 2021 Note at its inception.
+The fair value of the contingent interest derivative liability was \$420,000 at note inception (April 16, 2021).
+The fair value of the contingent interest derivative liability was \$420,000 at note inception (April 16, 2021).
+The fair value of the contingent interest derivative liability in the consolidated balance sheet.
+The change in the fair value of the derivative liability from April 16, 2021 to December 31, 2021 and for the year ended December 31, 2022 of \$75,000 and \$(246,000), respectively, was charged to other expense/(income) for the years ended December 31, 2022 and 2021.
+The amortization of the original \$420,000 debt discount of \$105,000 and \$74,000 was recorded as additional interest expense for the years ended December 31, 2022 and 2021, respectively.

 On September 17, 2021, the Company and Mr. Uihlein entered into a loan agreement in the aggregate of \$20,000,000 (the "Loan Agreement") to be funded in two closings and evidenced by two separate unsecured convertible promissory notes.
-The first of the two promissory notes was also executed and delivered on September 17, 2021, (the "September Note") to evidence the first loan in the principal amount of \$10,000,000.
+The first of the two promissory notes was also executed and delivered on September 17, 2021, (the "September 2021 Note") to evidence the first loan in the principal amount of \$10,000,000.
 The second closing under the Loan Agreement for the remaining \$10,000,000 occurred on December 20, 2021.